UNIQUE BRAINS

 Neurotherapy Explained

 The use of Neurotherapy, also known as Neurofeedback Therapy, is a form of operant behavioural conditioning which uses feedback from an individual's own EEG brainwaves to help them learn to self-regulate their own brain activity.
 Neurotherapy uses computerised brain-training games linked to the client’s own brainwaves, to train increases in helpful brainwaves whilst simultaneously decreasing unhelpful brainwaves.
 Neurotherapy is usually a very engaging form of treatment which most clients enjoy.
-When the brain is properly regulated improvements in many areas may be seen, including sleep, mood, focus, attention and concentration, learning, memory, behavioural control, sensitivity, fatigue, epilepsy, trauma symptoms and general cognitive efficiency.
+When the brain is properly regulated improvements in many areas may be seen, including sleep, anxiety, mood, focus, attention and concentration, learning, memory, behavioural control, sensitivity, fatigue, epilepsy, trauma symptoms and general cognitive efficiency.
 Generally, the beneficial effects of treatment are maintained long after the client has finished treatment, with some studies demonstrating continued benefits 10 years after treatment.

 Neurotherapy is not a “one-size-fits-all” approach to treatment.
 It is an objective, data-driven procedure based on an individualised comprehensive assessment and brain map.
 It uses specific brain-based treatment protocols, designed to suit each client’s needs.
 Neurotherapy treatment is designed to treat specific symptoms of brain dysregulation, not diagnostic labels.
 For example, in the case of a client diagnosed with Attention Deficit Hyperactivity Disorder, the Neurotherapy treatment protocol would be to correct the neurological under-arousal that gives rise to the client’s attentional and behavioural difficulties, rather than just attempt to manage the behaviour difficulties after they have already occurred, or mask the problem by using medications.
 Often medications can have a diffuse effect on brain and body function, causing unpleasant side-effects for some individuals.